< Go to Sleeping Bags - Women's

 Hands-on Gear Review

-The REI Joule kept us warm and cozy on cold, wet, and windy nights.
-This bag is made from high quality materials, and we feel confident in its ability to allow us t a good night's sleep in the backcountry.
-The dimensions of the bag are a little exaggerated, leaving too much room in the shoulders and feeling a little squeezed in the legs.
+We finally got the chance to get our hands on the updated REI Joule and are pleased to report that we still think it is a super high quality backpacking sleeping bag for women.
+This contender kept us warm and cozy on cold, wet, and windy nights in the High Sierra.
+The updated version has a slightly lower quality 700 fill down insulation, but otherwise is essentially the same and we still feel confident in its ability to provide a good night's sleep in the backcountry.
+The dimensions of the bag remain a little exaggerated, leaving too much room in the shoulders and feeling a little squeezed in the legs.

 We took comfort in the fact that the bag's shell material has a waterproof coating when we were in a torrential downpour in a floorless shelter.
 It kept us dry throughout the night despite a constant misting from water bouncing off of the ground and tarp.
 This could be a good option for someone who wants a down bag in a wet climate like the North Cascades.

-The Joule weighs in at 2lbs 0.6 oz, which is not super lightweight for a down sleeping bag.
-The Rab Neutrino 400 - Women's is 4.6 ounces lighter than the Joule.
-This is a pretty average weight for a down backpacking sleeping bag, and we think it could be lighter.
-REI attempts to lighten their bag up by slimming the dimensions down, but we think they could also make their shell fabric lighter, and perhaps eliminate the neck yoke to skimp even more weight.
+The Joule weighs in at 2 lbs 3 oz, which is not super lightweight for a down sleeping bag but is the 2nd lightest women's bag we reviewed (the Rab Neutrino 400 - Women's is 4.6 ounces lighter).
+This is a pretty average weight for a down backpacking sleeping bag, but we think it could be lighter.
+REI attempts to lighten their bag up by slimming the dimensions down, and now has a lightweight shell fabric.
+This bag weighs 3 oz more than the previous one, probably because of the change in fill weight.

-The REI Joule’s dimensions make an effort to mimic a woman’s hour-glass shape by making the shoulder and hip area large and the leg area small, but the proportions are as exaggerated as Barbie's.
+The Joule's dimensions make an effort to mimic a woman's hour-glass shape by making the shoulder and hip area large and the leg area small; however, the proportions are about as exaggerated as Barbie's.
 There is lots of space in the articulated foot box, but not enough leg room around the knees.
-Then there is ample, if not too much, space in the shoulders.
+Then there is ample, if not too much space in the shoulders.
 All this is to say that we could have done with less room in the shoulder area, but our legs were a little too squeezed together.
 We do love how warm this bag is, and we like the feel of the material, so we forgave it for a little leg discomfort.

-This bag comes with many features, some of which we thought were great and some we didn’t feel were necessary to make this a great bag.
-As we mentioned before, the baffle system of this bag left something to be desired.
-Also, locating the stash pocket on the outside of the bag, on the opposite side from the zipper, makes it inaccessible, and therefore we never used it.
-The zipper works well, contrary to reports we read about this bag.
-Although the waterproof coating on this bag works well, it does add extra weight.
+Although the waterproof coating on this bag works well, it also add extra weight.
 We do appreciate the degree of mental comfort it gave us when using it in an exceptionally wet summer season in the Sierra.
-We watched water bead off the coating with relief more than once in our floorless shelter.
-We wonder how long this coating will last without being re-treated, though.
+We watched water bead off the coating with relief more than once in our floorless shelter, but we wonder how long this coating will last without being re-treated.

-It is worth it to invest in a quality down bag like the Joule.
-At $389, the Joule is at the higher end of products in this review.
-It is, however, a cheaper and potentially more durable option to the Rab Neutrino, although it is 4.5 ounces heavier.
+The Joule is a great value for your money and we agree that it is worth it to invest in a quality down bag like this model.
+At $240-300, the Joule is at the same price point as the Marmot Angel Fire and the Mountain Hardwear Heratio and it weighs less.
+It is a less expensive and potentially more durable option to the Rab Neutrino, although it is seven ounces heavier.

 — Jessica Haist